brianzhang01/popsim-notes/README.md

 - Jerome: simulation paradigms, how to engage others?
     + Noah Dukler: did stuff with models, people can submit models using a PR, one of us then reproduces from your paper and does a QC.
 Note: many times we've learned things from contacting the authors that weren't clear from the paper.
     + Andrew: lot of good QC discussions that ensue over GitHub
-- Arielle question: what does it mean for two models to be equal / how is that checked?
+- Ariella question: what does it mean for two models to be equal / how is that checked?
     + Jerome: we have a pretty hashed out definition in msprime, compares underlying objects within double precision
     + Noah: sometimes you can have two independent events whose order is switched, that needs to be verified by eye
     + Andrew: we decided not to go with summaries.
 Instead going with parameters.